 Kern County approved an ordinance to streamline the permitting process for new oil and gas wells under which all such activities would require a permit involving, at minimum, a ministerial conformity review.
-This ministerial permit review process incorporated mitigation measures identified in the project’s EIR and certified by the County, which estimated that 2,697 new producing oil and gas wells would be drilled annually from 2013 through 2040, and 2,221 old wells would be capped and abandoned each year.
+This ministerial permit review process incorporated mitigation measures identified in the EIR certified by the County, which estimated that 2,697 new producing oil and gas wells would be drilled annually from 2013 through 2040, and 2,221 old wells would be capped and abandoned each year.

 Water Supply Impacts

 The appellate court concluded that mitigation measures to address water supply impacts — including requiring oil industry users to work together to develop and implement a plan to reduce water use — inappropriately deferred formulation of the measures or delayed their implementation.
 The EIR did not commit the County itself to the measures, improperly relying on unidentified third parties who might or might not implement them at some unknown point in the future.
-Meanwhile, the County could continue to issue permits for oil and gas activities without mitigation in place.

 The County’s adoption of a statement of overriding considerations finding adverse water supply impacts to be significant and irreversible did not save the EIR because the County had an independent duty to (1) describe mitigation measures that were currently feasible and (2) identify and explain the uncertainty in the effectiveness of those measures.
-The EIR thus failed as an informational document.

 Conversion of Agricultural Land